rosado-io/docs/configuration/authgear.yaml.md

 # Configure user verification
 verification:
   # Determine the verification status criteria.
-  # any: User is verified if any of the verifiable identities is verified
+  # any: User is verified if any of the verifiable claims is verified
-  # all: User is verified if all of the verifiable identities are verified
+  # all: User is verified if all of the verifiable claims are verified
   # Default to any.
   criteria: any
   # Lifetime of verification code, default to 3600 (1 hour)
   code_expiry_seconds: 3600
-  # Configure verification SMS message
-  sms:
-    message:
-       sender: +85299887766
+  # Configure which claims are verifiable and are required to be verified.
+  claims:
-  # Configure verification email message
+    # Configure the claim "email"
     email:
-    message:
-      reply_to: no-reply@example.com
-      sender: System <system@example.com>
-      subject: Verify your email
+      # Whether this claim is verifiable.
+      # Default is true.
+      enabled: true
+      # Whether this claim is required to be verified.
+      # Default is true.
+      required: true
+    # Configure the claim "phone_number"
+    phone_number:
+      enabled: true
+      required: true
 # Configure localization.
 localization:
   # The fallback language when none of the supported languages match the preferred languages.